 The standing committees of the Department represent areas of departmental functioning that are either mandated by the University or College or are required for the effective operation of the Department.
 The Chair appoints members unless otherwise indicated.
 Much of the development and implementation of the department's policies and programs is carried out by standing and ad hoc committees.
-The chair is an exofficio member of all department committees and may vote as a member on all committees with the exception of the Promotion and Tenure Committee.
+The chair is an ex-officio member of all department committees and may vote as a member on all committees with the exception of the Committee of the Eligible Faculty and the Promotion and Tenure Committee.